Find out more as Lewis Capaldi and nine more artists join the line-up.

-Glasgow’s annual folk, roots and world music festival, Celtic Connections, is back from 16 January – 2 February.
-It celebrates Celtic music and its connections to cultures around the world with over 2,100 international musicians descending on Glasgow for 18 days of concerts, ceilidhs, talks, art exhibitions, workshops and free events.
+Glasgow’s annual folk, roots and world music festival, Celtic Connections, kicked off last month and runs through 2 February.
+It celebrates Celtic music and its links to cultures around the world.
+Over 2,100 international musicians have descended on the city for concerts, ceilidhs, talks, art exhibitions and workshops.

 At Glasgow’s SEC Centre this month, there are several interesting events.
 Gear up for your next touring holiday at the Scottish Caravan, Motorhome & Holiday Home Show on 6 – 9 February, or enjoy one of the largest model train shows in Britain at Model Rail Scotland from 21 – 23 February.

 The National Piping Centre is presenting The National Youth Pipe Band Of Scotland live in concert on 8 February at the Edinburgh Corn Exchange.
 Featuring the next generation of pipers and drummers from all over the country, the band will perform a mix of traditional and contemporary music in a concert titled DECADE.

 A Play, A Pie & A Pint at Glasgow’s Oran Mor has three fun productions running this month.
 Catch Camino, which follows a pair of married couples making a treacherous six-day climb to the shrine of Santamaria Caramonte, from 10 – 15 February.
 Also enjoy When The Penny Drops from 17 – 22 February and Lessons In Love from 24 – 29 February.